noelbundick/config-analyzer/docs/decision-records/decision-record-rule-types.md

 ### Bicep Deployments

 * Good, because customers might use Bicep more in the future as opposed to ARM templates because of the improvements Bicep brings
-* Bad, because Bicep is compiles to JSON so it might be more useful to have rules for the JSON rather than the language specific Bicep
+* Bad, because Bicep is compiled to JSON so it might be more useful to have rules for the JSON rather than the language specific Bicep
 * Bad because its still in preview, so there might be less immediate use cases

 ### Terraform